arcaicandy/PiQRAP/documentation/build-instructions.md

 Devices used by the ALSA system are referenced by the order in which they are found by the Pi which has the annoying habit in that the devices can change depending on what you have plugged in and where.

-You can see what audio devices your Raspberry Pi has by entering the follwing command...
+You can see what audio devices your Raspberry Pi has by entering the following command...

 <span class="colour" style="color:rgb(0, 255, 0)">pi@PiQRAP</span>:<span class="colour" style="color:rgb(102, 119, 255)">\~/PiQRAP</span> $ aplay -l